How to cope when others resist you changing

-Instead of pushing hurt and disappointment away, acknowledge what you’re feeling.
+Instead of stamping down your hurt and disappointment, acknowledge what you’re feeling.
 Name each emotion you notice: anger, frustration, disappointment, sadness, fear…

 Rate how intense each one is on a scale from 1 – 10.
 Some will be stronger than others.

 Allow these feelings to wash over you, without fighting them.
 Let them ebb and flow, and don’t try to change them in any way.